opentelekomcloud/security-concept/README.md

 libraries, SDKs, tools, drivers, providers, and connectors.

-All development and maintenance of projects here follow the following priniples unless otherwise explicitly noted:
+All development and maintenance of projects here follow the following principles unless otherwise explicitly noted:

 * All software projects are **developed transparently in the open**.

-* All software designs implement **security best practies** in terms of confidiality, integrity, and availability of data and services.
+* All software designs implement **security best practices** in terms of confidentiality, integrity, and availability of data and services.
 They don't rely on secrecy in their designs, though.
 We refuse security though obscurity.